Home About Work Approach Impact Contact

 Responsibilities

-Instructional design, project management, LMS administration
+Project ownership, instructional design, LMS administration

 End-to-end ownership, from kickoff to deployment.